 Palazzo Vecchio

-The Palazzo Vecchio was originally called the Palazzo della Signoria when it was begun in the late 13th century, and it served as a town hall until Cosimo I decided to move in in 1540.
+Originally begun in the late 13th century as the Palazzo della Signoria, the Palazzo Vecchio served as a town hall until Cosimo I decided to move in in 1540.
 Cosimo I gave it its current name, which means “Old Palace,” when he moved out less than a decade later.

-Today, though it once again serves as town hall, the palace is also a museum with several sections.
-One of the main attractions is the Salone dei Cinquecento, or Hall of the 500, which has enormous frescoes and a beautiful paneled ceiling.
-Art by Michelangelo and Donatello is everywhere—but the statue of David at the front door is a replica.
+Today, although it once again serves as town hall, the palace also operates as a museum with several sections.
+Notably, the Salone dei Cinquecento, or Hall of the 500, displays enormous frescoes and a beautiful paneled ceiling.
+Art by Michelangelo and Donatello fills the space—but the statue of David at the front door is a replica.
+The Palazzo Vecchio is an iconic stop on any Florence walking tour focused on Medici history and Renaissance art.

 Former Medici home Palazzo Vecchio is used administratively but still has a museum for visitors.
 Photo Credit: Marco Carlotti